 The same goes for if you are completely convinced with one method of sale or another, be it auction, tender, or a pricing strategy.
 If you push this upon the seller it only works against you.
 Sometimes sellers don’t want to be educated as they have strong beliefs in their own strategies.
 If you find out what that strategy is, it’s a home run.
 How do we do that?
 Simply by asking “do you have a preferred method of sale?”
 The great thing about selling strategies is that if one strategy does not work, you can just move onto the next one until you get the sale.

-To find out more about building trust and rapport with sellers and buyers, or to discover my 5 Stage Selling Strategy, make sure you register for the upcoming Real Estate Intensive seminar.
-I look forward to seeing you there.
+To find out more about building trust and rapport with sellers and buyers, or to discover my 5 Stage Selling Strategy, make sure you register for the upcoming FREE half-day Real Estate Brilliance webinar.
+I look forward to seeing you on screen.